mobilecoinfoundation/mcips/text/0043-block-metadata.md

 2. Enables block streaming and other consumers to include and validate the AVRs for persisted blocks, which opens a path to replacing mobilecoind and watcher in Fog.

+   Note that block timestamps come from the block signature, and nodes that are catching up to the latest consensus (including mobilecoind, full-service, and consensus nodes that are catching up) do not append any block signature, relying on a Watcher to update the signatures.
+Replacing Watcher thus entails updating this catch-up mode to handle block signatures as well as metadata, perhaps reusing SCP.